British Grand Prix weather F1 forecast as rain expected at Silverstone

 Editor

-The constant downpour is expected to last until 4pm, which could play havoc with qualifying later at Silverstone.
-The weather is, however, expected to clear up heading into the evening.

-On Sunday, with the race starting at 3pm (BST), it is set to be wet.
+The British Grand Prix takes place on Sunday and rain is in the air at Silverstone for raceday.

+After regular downpours on Friday and Saturday in Northamptonshire, Sunday’s race can also expect some added drama with the weather.

-The Met Office states that there is a 60% chance of rain on Sunday at 11am, which only reduces to 40% for lights out at 3pm.
+The Met Office states that there is a 80% chance of rain on Sunday at 11am, with a thunderstorm expected around 1pm.

+By lights out at 3pm, the rain is expected to stop but the build-up on the grid could be very wet indeed.
+There is also a 50% chance of rain at 5pm, when racing could still be taking place.

+George Russell is on pole for the British Grand Prix ahead of Mercedes team-mate Lewis Hamilton, with fellow Brit Lando Norris in third.

 If the rain is constant and heavy, the extreme wet tyre may also be in use, simply to keep the cars on track.
 However should this be the case, the race could well be red-flagged.